Kamairicha

 Tasting Notes

-A whole spectrum of associations unfolds in the aroma of the dry leaves warmed in the Kyusu: warm nuts, lightly salted pastries, white chocolate, seaweed and juicy green spring vegetables create an aromatically complex yet harmonious, powerful and invigorating profile.
-The tea’s vibrant character is especially highlighted by its fresh, vegetal notes – crisp green asparagus, raw hazelnut and freshly harvested radicchio, lifted by a touch of lime.
-These flavours underline its vitality and make this tea a quintessential example of Kamairicha, ideal both for long-time aficionados and for anyone discovering premium Kamairicha for the first time.
+A wide spectrum of associations unfolds in the aroma of the dry leaves warmed in the Kyusu: warm nuts, lightly salted pastries, white chocolate, seaweed and juicy green spring vegetables create an aromatically complex yet harmonious, powerful and invigorating profile.
+The tea’s vibrant character is underscored by its fresh, vegetal notes – crisp green asparagus, raw hazelnut and freshly harvested radicchio, lifted by a touch of lime.
+These flavours emphasise its vitality and make this tea a quintessential example of Kamairicha, ideal both for long-time aficionados and for anyone discovering premium Kamairicha for the first time.

 Leaf